winitzki/scall/tutorial/programming_dhall.md

 Now, instead of calling `hylo_Nat F functorF limit t x coalg r alg stopgap`, we can write `hylo_Nat F functorF (max_depth F functorF foldableF limit coalg t) t x coalg r alg stopgap`.

-To make the usage of hylomorphisms simpler, let us modify `hylo_Nat` so that the maximum recursion depth is applied automatically.
+To make the usage of hylomorphisms simpler, let us modify `hylo_Nat` so that the maximum recursion depth is calculated and applied automatically.
-We will not compute the recursion depth separately.
-Instead, we will accumulate two depth-bounded hylomorphisms: one for detecting the recursion depth and another for computing the actual result value.
+We will accumulate two depth-bounded hylomorphisms: one for detecting the recursion depth and another for computing the actual result value.
 We will keep the accumulated value unchanged once the maximum recursion depth is reached.
 The shortcut detection mechanism in `Natural/fold` will then automatically stop the iterations.